Deep Spacecraft I Have Known

 passed into Jupiter's shadow and disintegrated in the planet's dense atmosphere

 at 11:57 a.m.
 Pacific Daylight Time.
-The Deep Space Network tracking station in
+The Deep Space Network (DSN) tracking station in

-Goldstone, Calif., received the last signal at 12:43:14 PDT.
-The delay being due
+Goldstone, California, received the last signal at 12:43:14 PDT: the delay being due

 to the speed of light.